-Let the students finish up their drawings at their own pace.
-Many teachers I’ve talked to love to have their students work on these line drawings while reading a book.
+Sometimes children tire of drawing too many patterns so do this project while reading a book.
 It gives their hands something to do, while listening intently to a story.
 Beware though, some kids cannot listen and draw at the same time.
-Many will stop drawing!
+Many will stop.
+I probably would.
 Either way, it’s good for the child.

 To extend this project, cut out the image and paste onto a colorful piece of construction paper.
 The contrast of the black and white drawings is stunning with a bright color.